-This course will explore the practice and history of identity-based artmaking from the 20th century to the present.
+This course will explore the practice and history of identity based art making from the 20th century to present.
 It will touch upon the long history of artists and activist practice of creation through identity exploration.
 It will traverse topics such as community-based practices, tools of self-preservation while artistically exploring identity, how to navigate challenging critiques, and art as political action.
-Producing personal identity-based art is not mandatory for this class and will not be expected at any point in the course.
-This course will take the form of seminars, workshops, studio assignments and class discussions.
+Producing personal identity based art is not mandatory for this class and will not be expected at any point in the course.
+This course will take form in seminar, workshop, studio assignments and class discussion.